esnitkin914/Comparative_Genomics/day2_morning/README.md

 ```

-Submit the job using qsub
+Submit the job using sbatch

 ```
-qsub prokka.pbs
+sbatch prokka.sbat
 ```